 - Provide children and youth with honest, accurate, comprehensive, and age-appropriate sexuality education.
 Build self-acceptance and self-esteem, foster healthy relationships, and improve decision making by sharing the Our Whole Lives (OWL) curriculum in a safe and supportive environment.

 We welcome visitors and are glad to meet with families interested in learning more about what it means to be UU.
 If you have any questions about our UU principles, the sources of faith that form the foundation of our religion visit the UUA website.
-If you have questions about Westminster’s curriculum, events, or anything related to children and youth, please link here, email our Director of Religious Education, or print our 2017/2018 brochure.
+If you have questions about Westminster’s curriculum, events, or anything related to children and youth, please link here, email our Coordinator of Religious Education at [email protected], or print our 2017/2018 brochure.